AScustomWorks/AS/README.md

 V 0.6.6: Added a CV input for the "RUN" switch.

 V 0.6.7: Added a CV output for the "RUN" switch, sends a trigger signal on each press of the switch.

+V 1.0.2: BPM Clock got the BPM range switch removed to work ok with the tooltips, 30-300 BPM is now the default range.

 ### BPM to delay/hz calculator
 A BPM to delay/hz calculator to setup easier those nice delay effects.